adrianwedd/Agentic-Index/README.md

   * **Automated Vigilance:** A GitHub Action keeps an eye on things weekly, flagging big score or rank changes for review.
 This keeps the "freshness" promise real.
   * **Open & Transparent:** Our entire [methodology](./docs/methodology.md) – data sources, scoring weights, the lot – is out in the open.
 Trust through transparency.

-AgentOps is built to be a reliable, data-driven launchpad for your next Agentic-AI project.
+AgentIndex is built to be a reliable, data-driven launchpad for your next Agentic-AI project.

 -----